lukevancleve/govhawk_ml/README.md

 govhawk_ml
 ==============================

-ML on state level legislative text
+ML NLP on state level legislative text.
+Currently a __work in progress__.
+Plan is to be deliverable end of March 2021.

 Project Organization
 ------------